Applicability

 });

-Step 5: Run the example
+Step 5: Run the sample

 Compile the TypeScript code:

-npx tscRun the example:
+npx tscRun the sample:

 node src/index.js